NORMA GREGORY (MA, BA, PGCE, PG Cert.)

 • New Art Exchange, Nottingham, Digging Deep Photography Exhibition, 2018

-• English Heritage ‘Irreplaceable: A History of England in 10 Places (podcasts), Power, Protest & Progress’
+• Historic England podcast series, ‘Irreplaceable: A History of England in 10 Places’, Power, Protest & Progress’, 2018

 • Oral History Society Conference, Belfast, Ireland, 2018